billgriffith/ibm-vpc-tutorial/README.md

-# Creating a multi-zone highly available application using IBM Virtual Private Cloud
+# Create a custom IBM Virtual Private Cloud (VPC) across 3 zones for high availability

 IBM Cloud™ comprises over 60 [data centers](https://www.ibm.com/cloud/data-centers/) around the world.
 Additionally, IBM Cloud includes 6 multi-zone regions ([MZR](https://cloud.ibm.com/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-multi-zone-region-mzr-overview)) where at least 3 geographically dispersed and independent data-centers can be clustered together over a very high-speed, low-latency network to provide the infrastructure for highly available applications.
 Within these MZRs, you can create your own Virtual Private Cloud ([VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-about)), which  provide your own software define network within the IBM public cloud.
 VPC gives you the security of a private cloud, with the agility and ease of use as a public cloud.

 This tutorial will walk thru creating a custom Virtual Private Cloud (VPC) within an MZR of the IBM Public Cloud.
 We will cover the following topics: